-Tinkering with reading lists will not shift epistemological hegemonies, but we also need to acknowledge that all knowledges that are deemed Eurocentric are inextricably intertwined with so called "local knowledges" (Tuhiwai Smith, 1999).
-Similarly, TallBear wrote that she recognized the colonial founding of anthropology, but "... simultaneously the promise of intellectualism in helping us work our way through to another kind of world."
-(TallBear, 2014, n.p).
-This echoes the findings of empirical work that shows how academics in the global south work with and against the hegemony of northern theory and the power of the northern academic knowledge economies (Connell et al., 2018).
-Andrews refers to Audre Lorde's warning that his master's tools will never dismantle his master's house.
-He argues that '[T]he struggle becomes how to subvert the tools, not how to abandon them.'
-(Andrews, 2018, p.
-139).
+Tinkering with reading lists will not shift epistemological hegemonies, but we also need to acknowledge that all knowledges that are deemed Eurocentric are inextricably intertwined with so called 'local knowledges' (Tuhiwai Smith 1999).
+Similarly, TallBear wrote that she recognised the colonial founding of anthropology, but '... simultaneously the promise of intellectualism in helping us work our way through to another kind of world.'
+(TallBear 2014: n.p).

-When we ask what universities are for and who they are for, we may find that there is little room for maneuver.
+When we ask what universities are for and who they are for, we may find that there is little room for manoeuvre.
 As Bhattacharyya argues: